Grading and Academic Standards

 - How can I be readmitted after Academic Disqualification?

 - What recourse do I have if I believe I have received a grade that is inappropriate?

 - How does Cal State East Bay define and handle academic dishonesty?

 For purposes of correcting an error, an instructor may change a grade with approval of his/her department chair and college dean.
-No grade may be changed once graduation has been recorded unless an error has been made, in which case students have one term after their degree has been awarded to dispute the grade and have it corrected, or if a fairness petition has resulted in a grade change.
+No grade may be changed once graduation has been recorded unless an error has been made, in which case students have one term after their degree has been awarded to dispute the grade and have it corrected, or if a Grade Appeal petition has resulted in a grade change.
 The administrative symbol for withdrawal cannot be assigned by a faculty member.
 See the Registration chapter for the description of withdrawal policies and procedures.

 |Academic Symbols||Definitions||Grade (Quality) Points Earned|

 "A-F" Grading Pattern